Teaching & Learning Support

 We make teaching resources available by:

-- Providing course materials through the e-Reserve Service by scanning print books and journal articles that meet the requirements listed in the fair dealing policy, creating and providing links to electronic library resources, adapting materials to meet accessibility standards and acquiring and processing copyright permissions via the Copyright Advisory Office.
+- Providing course materials through our Course Reserves service, scanning print books and journal articles that meet the requirements listed in the fair dealing policy, creating and providing links to electronic library resources, and acquiring and processing copyright permissions via the Copyright Advisory Office.

-- Assisting you in adapting and/or building your own open textbook tailored to the needs of your students.
+- Assisting you in adapting and/or building your own Open Education Resources tailored to the needs of your students.

 - Assisting with creating accessible course materials (videos, PowerPoints, PDFs, etc.) for students with disabilities.